-The main battery disconnect for the chassis battery turns the DC power on or off to the rear and front run boxes.
+The main battery disconnect for the chassis battery turns the DC power on or off to the front electrical bay.
 Most chassis and engine functions are interrupted when the battery disconnect is turned off.
-Some electronic items require a constant power source for memory retention such as the dash.
+Some electronic items require a constant power source for memory retention such as the dash and CB radios.
 Some electronic components of the engine and transmission require a constant power source.
-Turn the main battery disconnect switch off when the motorhome is going to be stored or performing electrical maintenance.
+Turn the main battery disconnect switch off when the motorhome is going to be stored, or when performing electrical maintenance.
 If possible, leave the motorhome plugged into an AC source with the battery disconnect switch on.
 This will help prevent the possibility of dead batteries.
-If an AC source is not available and the motorhome is not going to be used or is stored more than 48 hours it is recommended to turn the battery disconnect switch off.
+If an AC source is not available, and the motorhome is not going to be used or is stored more than 48 hours, it is recommended to turn the battery disconnect switch off.